Header with conference logo and image of outdoor seating area by pool.

 Programming ends

-Friday, March 6, at 10:30 am, making it easy to depart that day (Or stay through the weekend and make a whole trip out of it!)
+Friday, March 6, at 10:30 am, making it easy to depart that day.
+(Or stay through the weekend with our discounted room rate, and make a whole trip out of it!)

 HOTEL

-Use this link to book your discounted room at the Rancho Bernardo Inn.
+Click here to book your discounted room at the Rancho Bernardo Inn.
+Or, call 844-226-8262 and ask for the National Association of Women Lawyers (NAWL) group rate.

 TRAVEL

-We recommend flying into the San Diego International Airport (SAN), about a 40-minute drive from the Rancho Bernardo Inn.
+We recommend flying into the San Diego International Airport (SAN), about a 30-minute drive from the Rancho Bernardo Inn.

 Need help making the case to your employer?